mostafaac30/calculater-project/README.md

 >**16** for hexadecimal\

 ## Notes
->negative values is not accepted
+>negative values are not accepted

->fractions is not accepted
+>fractions are not accepted

 >The number mustn't excess 8-digit length